-- (viii) The Company has not defaulted in repayment of loans or borrowings to any bank or financial institution or government during the year.
-The Company did not have any outstanding debentures during the year. - (x) No fraud by the Company or on the company by its officers or employees has been noticed or reported during the period covered by our audit. - (xi) The provisions of Section 197 of the Act read with Schedule V to the Act are not applicable to the company since the company is not a public company as defined under Section 2(71) of the Act.
-Accordingly, provisions of clause 3(xi) of the Order are not applicable. - (xii) In our opinion, the Company is not a Nidhi Company.
-Accordingly, provisions of clause 3(xii) of the Order are not applicable. - (xiii) In our opinion, all transactions with the related parties are in compliance with Section 188 of the Act, where applicable, and the requisite details have been disclosed in the financial statements, as required by the applicable Ind AS.
-Further, in our opinion, the company is not required to constitute audit committee under Section 177 of the Act. - (xiv) During the year, the company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures. - (xv) In our opinion, the company has not entered into any non-cash transactions with the directors or persons connected with them covered under Section 192 of the Act. - (xvi) The company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
+- (xiii) In our opinion, all transactions with the related parties are in compliance with Section 177 and 188 of the Act, where applicable, and the requisite details have been disclosed in the financial statements, as required by the applicable Ind AS, except for the delay in ratification of transactions disclosed in Note 33 of the accompanying financial statement by the Audit Committee beyond three months from the date of such transactions as stipulated under Section 177 of the Act. - (xiv) During the year, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures. - (xv) In our opinion, the Company has not entered into any non-cash transactions with the directors or persons connected with them covered under Section 192 of the Act. - (xvi) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.